-What Makes Organic Formula Closer to Breast Milk?
+What Makes Organic Formula Closest to Breast Milk?

 All baby formulas have to meet a strict nutritional standard in order to be on the store shelves.
 Competing against breast milk is not an easy task.
 Organic baby formulas such as Hipp, Holle, and Lebenswert strive to come as close to breast milk as possible.
 The difference that organic has over conventional formula is that is naturally derived with high quality ingredients that come from farms that follow the best farming practices.